The Sustainable Fashion market is heating up and with that comes new market entrants – big and small.

-How will the next generation of sustainable fashion marketplaces build a sustainable business model?
+How will next-gen Fashion Marketplaces build a sustainable business model?

 While the world’s most renowned fashion house are themselves trying to clean up their act and become more sustainable, there are a host of marketplaces that have started up to themselves become the future leaders in the sustainable fashion segment.